paulgmiller/corednsprobe/README.md

 ```

 ## Configuration

-[TODO] make these all envvars
-The following constants can be modified in the `main.go` file:
+The following variables can be changed with args or env vars in the cotnainer.
 - `namespace`: Kubernetes namespace to search for CoreDNS pods (default: `kube-system`).
 - `serviceName`: Kubernetes service name for CoreDNS (default: `kube-dns`).
 - `queryDomain`: Domain used for DNS queries (default: `bing.com`).